When to sell, refinance, or hold rental property. The equity trap - your home equity earns 0% return. Cash-out refi to redeploy idle capital.

 Problem-first: owners often decide emotionally or by headline rates rather than by a quantitative checklist.
 That causes poor outcomes - higher default probability, emergency fire-sales, or net negative returns after costs.
 The following framework prioritizes numerical thresholds and explicit trade-offs.

 Step 1 - Establish the baseline.
 Compute current ROE using the formula above.
 Include expected appreciation range, for example 2-6% real, and scheduled principal paydown.
-Record current liquidity - target reserves of 3-6 months of expenses and a cash emergency buffer of 50,000 depending on household risk.
+Record current liquidity - target reserves of 3-6 months of expenses and a cash emergency buffer of $10,000 to $50,000 depending on household risk.

 Step 2 - Define alternative uses for equity.
 List candidate redeployments with expected after-tax returns and confidence ranges.
 Example opportunities: buy another rental with 8-10% expected net return, pay off 9-22% credit card debt (savings equal to interest rate), invest in taxable equities with expected real returns 5-7% after fees, or hold for retirement with low volatility needs.